Kerdek/MicroGC/README.md

 ## Allocating Memory

-To allocate a new cell, use `alloc`.
-This function returns a `ptr`, which is a normal pointer to the newly created cell.
+To allocate a new cell, use `gc::alloc`.
+This function returns a `gc::ptr`, which is a normal pointer to the newly created cell.

 ```cpp
 gc::ptr my_cell = gc::alloc();